 Hold down the windows/start key + the "R" key (as pictured)

 A "Run" dialogue box will pop up

-Type "DFRGUI" and click okay, this will list all your disks.
+Type "DFRGUI" and click 'OK', this will list all your disks

 How do I find out the capacity of my drive?

-In your file browser in the left-hand panel, click "This PC."
+2. In your file browser in the left-hand panel, click 'This PC.'

-You should now be able to see your drives under "Devices and drives."
+3. You will now see your drives under 'Devices and Drives.'

 You are looking for something like this:

 In this example, we can see this drive is 930GB and 647GB is free, so only 283GB is being used.
 The drive is a 1TB capacity but 930GB is what is available to use after formatting.

 As the total memory being used is less than 300GB we would recommend upgrading to a smaller capacity 500GB SSD, as this will be considerably easier on the wallet than a 1TB.
 The issue of capacity is dependent on your individual requirements however.